College of Charleston: Bully Pulpit Series

-The Bully Pulpit Series is hosted jointly by the College of Charleston's Departments of Political Science and Communication.
-The series welcomes presidential candidates from the two major political parties to the campus.
-Candidates speak with students and Charleston community members on such topics as the frequency of press conferences, the candidate's relationship with journalists and the power of the president to persuade.
-Major candidates that appeared during the 2008 Presidential primaries included Senator John McCain, Congressman Ron Paul, President Barack Obama and Senator John Edwards.
-During that season, the series was sponsored by the Allstate Insurance Company and attendance on the Bully Pulpit events drew over 6,000 attendees.
-During the 2016 Presidential primaries, the major candidates who participated in the series included Senator Lindsey Graham and former Maryland governor Martin O'Malley.
-The series hosted a slew of candidates during the 2020 Democratic Party presidential primaries.
-The candidates who appeared were: Mayor Pete Buttigieg, Representative Beto O'Rourke, Secretary Julian Castro, Senator Amy Klobuchar, Senator Bernie Sanders, former vice president and eventual president Joe Biden, and Representative Tulsi Gabbard.
+The Bully Pulpit Series is hosted jointly by the College of Charleston's School of Humanities & Social Sciences, Departments of Political Science and Communication.
+The series welcomes U.S. presidential candidates from the two major political parties to the campus.

+In the 2020 presidential campaign, the series hosted Michael Bennet, Joe Biden, Cory Booker, Pete Buttigieg, Julian Castro, John Delaney, Tulsi Gabbard, Amy Klobuchar, Beto O'Rourke, Bernie Sanders, Elizabeth Warren, and Andrew Yang.

+Piccolo Spoleto Young Artist Series

+Part of Charleston's annual Piccolo Spoleto Festival (May/June), our Piccolo Spoleto Young Artists Series features emerging artists in the area.
+These advanced College of Charleston students perform concerts ranging from classical and jazz ensembles to voice recitals and a new steel band.

 Athletics

-The institution's 19 varsity sports teams participate in the NCAA Division I Colonial Athletic Association and are known as the Cougars.
-The Cougars compete at a variety of athletics facilities in the Charleston area, including the TD Arena (formerly the Carolina First Arena), the J. Stewart Walker Sailing Complex, Johnson Center Squash Courts, Patriots Point Athletic Complex and the Links at Stono Ferry.
-College of Charleston athletics are supported by the College of Charleston Athletic Club, which was established in 1974.
-During the 1970–71 school year, College of Charleston students voted to change the nickname from the Maroons to the Cougars, in honor of a cougar that had recently arrived at the Charles Towne Landing zoo.
+The institution's 19 varsity sports teams participate in the NCAA Division I Coastal Athletic Association and are known as the Cougars.
+The Cougars compete at a variety of athletics facilities in the Charleston area, including the TD Arena, the J. Stewart Walker Sailing Complex, Johnson Center Squash Courts, Patriots Point Athletic Complex, White Horses, LLC and the Links at Stono Ferry.

+College of Charleston athletics are supported by the College of Charleston Athletic Fund, which was established in 1974.
+During the 1970–71 school year, College of Charleston students voted to change the nickname from the Maroons to the Cougars, in honor of a cougar that had recently arrived at the Charles Towne Landing Animal Forest.
 Clyde the Cougar is the current mascot.

-Oliver Marmol, the new manager of the St. Louis Cardinals is a former College of Charleston baseball player.
+The men's basketball team is ranked No. 6 for the highest winning percentage in NCAA Division I men's college basketball history.

 Greek life

 Greek life has been active on campus for 120 years.
-In 2017, four fraternities were shut down by the college for alcohol, drugs and a sexual assault.
+Currently, the college has 8 Panhellenic, 8 IFC and 8 NPHC fraternities and sororities.